 Caveat – Always Speak to a Tax Attorney Before Committing to a Settlement

 At the outset, we are not tax attorneys.
 We are merely citing the IRS code and dissecting what it says.
-Other parts of a judgment besides actual loss, or personal injury loss, such as punitive damages, could potentially be taxable.
-It is important to not only consult an experienced attorney, but a tax return preparer should also be contacted to ultimately settle and structure estate matters such as this.
+Other parts of a judgment such as punitive damages, could potentially be taxable.
+So it is important to consult an experienced attorney.
+But a tax preparer should also get contacted to settle and structure estate matters.

 California law is clear, physical personal injuries and wrongful death awards are excluded from income as far as being taxable.
 Federal law is in accord.
 But the caveat is punitive awards.
 So, as per Internal Revenue Code Section 104(a)(2), punitive damages are considered to be income that is taxable.
 However, those costs may get excluded (§ 104(c)) if an award is only received for punitive damages under a state’s statutes for wrongful death.
 But this is only in effect if the damages occurred on or before September 13, 1995.

 The Conference Committee is cited by the CCH Federal Tax Service to report to P.L, 104-188 (1996) H.R.
 Rep. No. 104-737 concluding that damages received for cases of wrongful death that are non-punitive are excludable income under Section 104 of the Internal Revenue Code.

 Descriptive Language of the Wrongful Death Tax Statutes And Codes